mehboobhussain/journal/WRITE-Apr22-Productivity.md

     - mini habits which take no time or effort
     - accumulative effect, compound effect

+* Work expands proportional to time available
+    - Exercise to do a job in 5 min
+    - Same job in 1 min

 * Dave Allens - Getting stuff done
     - Next action
     - Someday